18 YouTube Marketing Strategy Tips for Beginners

 The biggest issue with video marketing is that it takes significant time and resources.
-Filming and editing quality videos does not come cheap and it’s difficult for smaller companies to justify the ROI.
+Filming and editing quality videos do not come cheap and it’s difficult for smaller companies to justify the ROI.
 However, live video comes at a much cheaper price and you don’t need a talented team of video editors to pull it off.

 Using live video (on Facebook, Snapchat or Instagram), you can tune in directly with your audience and showcase a demo of your product, keep them up to date with industry news, invite someone exciting for a guest interview and do anything that comes to mind.